Closing Time (Semisonic song)

 "Closing Time" is a song by American rock band Semisonic.
 It was released on March 10, 1998, as the lead single from their second studio album, Feeling Strangely Fine, and began to receive mainstream radio airplay on April 27, 1998.
 The ballad was written by Dan Wilson and produced by Nick Launay.

-The single reached number one on the US Billboard Modern Rock Tracks chart and the top 50 in Australia, Ireland, New Zealand and the United Kingdom.
-It is certified gold in the latter country and was nominated for the Grammy Award for Best Rock Song in 1999.
-The song reappeared on the charts of three countries in 2011 after being featured in the 2011 movie Friends with Benefits and an episode of the television sitcom The Office; it attained its highest chart peaks in Australia and Ireland during this period.
+The single reached number one on the US Billboard Modern Rock Tracks chart and entered the top 50 in Australia, Ireland, New Zealand, and the United Kingdom.
+It was nominated for the Grammy Award for Best Rock Song at the 41st Annual Grammy Awards in 1999.
+The song reappeared on the charts of three countries in 2011 after being featured in the movie Friends with Benefits and "Doomsday", an 8th season episode of the television sitcom The Office; it attained its highest chart peaks in Australia and Ireland during this period.

 While the song is about people leaving a bar at closing time (also called last call), and widely interpreted as such, drummer Jacob Slichter has also indicated that the song was written by Wilson "in anticipation of fatherhood" and that it is about "being sent forth from the womb as if by a bouncer clearing out a bar".

-Background and writing
+Background and composition

-Prior to the composition "Closing Time", Semisonic would usually end their concerts with the song "If I Run".
-The band grew tired of playing this song every night and so Wilson set out to write a new song that they could play at the end of their set.
-Wilson's girlfriend was pregnant at the time and although Wilson did not set out consciously to write a song about giving birth, he has stated that "Part way into the writing of the song, I realized it was also about being born."
+Prior to composing "Closing Time", Semisonic usually ended their concerts with the song "If I Run".
+The band grew tired of playing this song every night and so Dan Wilson set out to write a new song that they could play at the end of their set.
+Wilson's girlfriend Diane Espaldon was pregnant at the time and although Wilson did not set out consciously to write a song about giving birth, he has stated that "Part way into the writing of the song, I realized it was also about being born."

-The song ends with a quote attributed to Roman Stoic philosopher Seneca: "Every new beginning comes from some other beginning's end."